davidcereal/dberger1989.github.io/_posts/08-15-2016-geomapping-with-d3.markdown

 So why bring up geoJSON at all?
 While storing geographical data is much more efficient with topoJSON, we still need to project that data from it’s sphere-based coordinates onto a 2-dimensional plane, our DOM.
 To do this, we need to convert the points to geoJSON format using a specific projection style of our choosing.

-This may seem like a lot to take in.
-Let’s see the code necessary to make it all happen and break it down piece by piece:
+# Mapping a Projection

+Let's break down the code necessary to read topoJSON data and map it using a geoJSON projectoin.

 ```js
 // Load in topoJSON data